 When comparing gas prices, it is sometimes good to know the average price in your part of the country to understand if the price quoted is higher or lower than the average.

-The average cost of gas per kWh is 10.33p.
+The average cost of gas per kWh across the UK is 6.89p.
+That is a 8.3% drop compared to previous rates.
 Here is the breakdown per region:

 |Region||Average Gas Price (p/kWh)|

-The standing charge for gas in all regions is 28.49p per day.
-This is based on the new Ofgem price cap effective from the 1st October 2022.
+The standing charge for gas in all regions is 29.61p per day.
+Standing Charges based on Ofgem's Price Cap from 1st October 2023.

 One of the best things about switching supplier with us is that you don't need a great deal of information to find the best gas deals and switch supplier.
 To compare gas prices from across the market, we just need to know your current address, supplier and how much gas you use or how much money you spend on gas each month, quarter or year.